Netflix : How a Subscription Price Cut Boosted Free Cash Flow!

 However, by 2023, this figure had been trimmed to $16.9 billion, suggesting a tactical shift away from debt-driven growth.
 What’s particularly interesting is that, in 2023, the total debt has been reduced to $16.97 billion from $18.5 billion in 2020—a decrease of 8.28%.

-A decrease in debt combined with the steady increase in sales revenue—from $27 billion in 2019 to $29.65 billion in 2023—paints a picture of a company that’s not just growing, but also becoming more financially sustainable.
+This evolution, as showcased in the Netflix annual report, combined with the steady increase in sales revenue—from $27 billion in 2019 to $29.65 billion in 2023—paints a picture of a company that’s not just growing but also becoming more financially sustainable.

 In short, Netflix’s evolving debt management suggests a strategic recalibration.
 What’s likely to trigger this shift?
 Let’s dig deep.